GitShivam27/90DaysOfDevOps/2026/day-29/day-29-docker-basics.md

  .Apps2 needs python 3.11
   They Won't conflict
   # 3. Lightweight (Important Difference from VM)
-  ** Containers share host OS kernel.
+  Containers share host OS kernel.
-  ** Unlike virtual machine:
+   Unlike virtual machine:
-  ** .
+.
 No Full OS inside
-  ** .
+.
 Fatster Startup
-  ** .
+.
 Less memory usage
   # 4. Faster Deployment
-  ** Start container in seconds where VMs takes minutes.
+ Start container in seconds where VMs takes minutes.
   # 5. Scalability
-  ** We can multile conatainer at time.
+  We can multile conatainer at time.
 Used in microservices.
   # 6. Microservices Architecture
     Modern apps are built as:
-  1.payment-services
+    1. payment-services
-  2.Auth services
+    2. Auth services
-  3.Order services
+    3. Order services
 Each runs in it's own container.

-Each runs in its own container.